 Professor Perera, Director of the Medical Statistics Group, has overseen the development of one of the strongest methodological/statistical groups in the UK (across all clinical areas) with a particular emphasis on monitoring, with the group achieving national and international recognition [NIHR Progress Report 2008/09-Delivering Health Research].

-The team of also provides support for the design, execution and analysis of studies to all the clinical research groups in the department as well as our own individual research programmes.
+The team also provides support for the design, execution and analysis of studies to all the clinical research groups in the department as well as our own individual research programmes.
 We are closely involved in:

 We provide support to the Primary Care Clinical Trials Unit with statisticians embedded within the Trials Unit.
 We specialise in primary care trials and in particular the design and analysis of cluster trials.

-Our group is heavily involved in teaching of both undergraduate and graduate programmes.
+Our group is heavily involved in teaching of both undergraduate and post graduate programmes.
 In particular, many of our senior members act as supervisors for both the MSc in EBHC and for both of our DPhil programmes.
 Professor Perera also teaches for Cochrane UK.